macrobiotus/mouse_mating/README.md

   * updated todo queue
   * thinned clutter in thus file
-  * commmit prior to implemnteing DGE in script 50 for obesity variables, instead of AH dietary variables
+  * commit prior to implemnteing DGE in script 50 for obesity variables, instead of AH dietary variables
   * commit `5fd8790e5024bce8e05f885d08f219b1c736ef58`
-  * sucesfully read in and inspected (normalized) array data
+  * successfully read in and inspected (normalized) array data
   * added analysis ideas to script `050_r_array_analysis_ah.r`
   * commit `3192f2500adfade9f3e3a72a76dd5b1427ddf9ba`
   * tried modelling further but need to find other ideas - talk to TH
   * script 50 is marked at site where analysis ought to be continued - see this file below on what is to do further
   * in summary: experimented with DGE modelling - about to start correlation analysis as in Omentin paper
   * commit `5339189d3579e75926086fb8a81df7cf714bf840`

+## 02-06-2023

+ * updated todo list
+ * isolated experimental model code
+ * tested DGE of `ObesityLgl` - none found
+ * started for DGE based on parents obesity
+ * got plan on what to do
+ * got package to annotate array targets

 ## Todo queue

   * [x] always keep in mind `/HM_MouseMating/manuscript/display_items/230512_RNAseq_data_vs_h3_model_outcomes.png`(or `/Users/paul/Documents/HM_MouseMating/manuscript/communication/190916 Probenliste Clariom S.xlsx`):